 Suddenly a blogger with vision and a laptop in Central Park can hold as much sway as the editorial board perched high above him in the New York Times’ building.

-The dawn of hand-held devices like the Blackberry and iPhone mean people can now take the Internet anywhere.
+The dawn of hand-held devices like the iPhone meant people can now take the Internet anywhere.

 The Web, once mislabeled a fad, is now the very fabric of modern life.